Regulatory actions for July 23, 2025

 July 23, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Elekta, Imperative, Philips, Roche.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bavarian, Duality, Replimune.

 Briefs